 Overall, adding a polariser (or several) to your kit will have a huge impact on your motorsport photography.
-Not only improving the quality of your images by reducing glare and enhancing contrast and saturation but also allowing you to shoot the action from different angles and not be limited by the direction of the light.
+Not only improves the quality of your images by reducing glare and enhancing contrast and saturation but also allows you to shoot the action from different angles and not be limited by the direction of the light.

 I've been working as a motorsport photographer in Australia since 2012, building up my business InSyde Media.
 I am very fortunate that I have been able to work at all sorts of motorsport events including Supercars, F1 and WRC all over Australia and New Zealand.
 Also, check out my personal website where I document my travels and a few other things.